wildfly/quickstart/jts/README.md

 4.  _NOTE:_ When you have completed testing this quickstart, it is important to [Remove the JTS Configuration from the JBoss Server](#remove-jts-configuration).

 ### Clone the JBOSS_HOME Directory

-1. Make a copy of this JBoss directory structure to use for the second server.
+Make a copy of this JBoss directory structure to use for the second server.

+### Configure Server1 to use PostgreSQL

 2. Application server 1 must be configured to use PostgreSQL as per the instructions in [Install and Configure the PostgreSQL Database] (../README.md#postgresql).
     * Be sure to start the PostgreSQL database.
-    * Be sure to [add the PostgreSQL Module](../README.md#addpostgresqlmodule) to the Application 1 server.
+    * [Add the PostgreSQL Module](../README.md#addpostgresqlmodule) to the Application 1 server `modules/` directory.
-    * Be sure to [add the PostgreSQL driver](../README.md#addpostgresqlmodule) to the Application 1 server configuration file.
+    * [Add the PostgreSQL driver](../README.md#addpostgresqldriver) to the Application 1 server configuration file.

-_Note_: For the purpose of this quickstart, replace the word QUICKSTART_DATABASENAME with `jts-quickstart-database` in the PostgreSQL instructions.

 Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Servers